+[Regulation 10AC inserted: Gazette 19 Jul 2019 p.
+2851-2.]

+10AD.
+Immunisation catch-up schedule

+For the purposes of section 141D(2)(d) of the Act, a catch-up schedule is prescribed if it is planned by a recognised immunisation provider in accordance with the Australian Immunisation Handbook.

+[Regulation 10AD inserted: Gazette 19 Jul 2019 p.
+2852.]

+[10B.
+Deleted: Gazette 19 Jul 2019 p.
+2852.]

 10C.
-Person in charge of school to give report on immunisation status
+Relevant person or person in charge to give report on immunisation status

-(1) The Chief Health Officer may direct the person in charge of a school to give to the Chief Health Officer a report, in an approved form, in respect of the immunisation status of —
+(1) The Chief Health Officer may direct the relevant person in relation to a school or the person in charge of a community kindergarten or child care service to give to the Chief Health Officer a report, in an approved form, in respect of information given to the person about the immunisation status of —

-(a) a child enrolled at the school; or
+(a) a child enrolled at the school, community kindergarten or child care service; or

-(b) children enrolled at the school.
+(b) children enrolled at the school, community kindergarten or child care service.

 (2) A person given a direction under subregulation (1) must comply with the direction.